-- A grant was made to Columbia University which will be directed specifically to GBA-related research.
+- A grant was made to Columbia University which was directed specifically to GBA-focused bioinformatics in search of new targets for our research.

 - Prevail Therapeutics was launched by The Silverstein Foundation, REGENXBIO and OrbiMed.
 The company is focused on developing novel biologic therapies for Parkinson’s Disease and other neurodegenerative diseases.
 Prevail entered an exclusive worldwide license agreement with REGENXBIO to develop and commercialize certain gene therapy products using REGENXBIO’s proprietary gene therapy technology, NAV AAV vectors.